Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Fitting

 The production mechanism for the search and normalization channels are the same, so we are able to combine data from different energies in our measurements.
 Unbinned extended maximum likelihood fits are performed to the $X(3872)$ candidate mass spectrum in the region 3.75 to 4.0 GeV/$c^2$ for both the signal and normalization channels.

 The $X(3872)$ signal shape for the normalization channel is well described by a Voigtian function, the convolution of a Breit-Wigner and a Gaussian function.
-The internal width of the Breit-Wigner function is set to be 0.96 MeV, the same value used for the signal MC simulation and measured in Ref~\cite{narrow1}.
+The measured $X(3872)$ width of 0.96 MeV from Ref.~\cite{narrow1} is used to fix the internal width of the Breit-Wigner.
 We fit the signal MC sample to fix the mass and resolution parameters of the Gaussian function.
 This fit is also used to determine the reconstruction efficiency, which is calculated by integrating the fit function and dividing by the number of events that were generated.
 To combine the efficiencies at different energy points, we perform a weighted average, where the weights are the luminosity times cross section for each $E_{CM}$.
 The default cross section used is the $\sigma(e^+e^-\to\gamma X(3872))$ measured in Ref.~\cite{besX}.
 The total fit function for the normalization channel is the sum of the Voigtian signal function and a first order polynomial function to describe the background.

 Each $X(3872)$ search channel includes five $\chi_{c0}$ decay modes, so we perform a simultaneous fit to all five final states.
 The Voigtian signal shapes and the reconstruction efficiencies are determined using the same method as the normalization channel.
 We scale the relative sizes of the signal yield for each $\chi_{c0}$ decay mode.
-To do so, we use scaling factors $w_i=\epsilon_i\mathcal{B}_i(\chi_{c0})$, where $\epsilon_i$ is the reconstruction efficiency and $\mathcal{B}_i(\chi_{c0})$ is the PDG branching fraction for a specific $\chi_{c0}$ decay mode i.
+To do so, we use scaling factors $w_i=\epsilon_i\mathcal{B}_i(\chi_{c0})$, where $\epsilon_i$ is the reconstruction efficiency and $\mathcal{B}_i(\chi_{c0})$ is the PDG branching fraction for a specific $\chi_{c0}$ decay mode $i$.
 Using these scales, we define